jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 This was just a brief introduction of some of the many capabilities that Sysdig offers customers to help with securing your Kubernetes environments, including AWS EKS, as-a-service.

 You can sign up for a free Sysdig trial at https://sysdig.com/start-free/ and have a look for yourself in your own environment(s) today!

+If you have any questions please reach out to me at jason.umiker@sysdig.com

+Thank you for coming!